 This rules page may be changed for any reason at any time.
-Auctions and messages which break new rules will be grandfathered in and will not face action unless agreed upon by the administration as requiring such action.
+Auctions and messages which break new rules, but were created before those rules were put in place, will not face action unless agreed upon by the administration as requiring such action.

 Specific application of rules and punishments may be changed on a case-by-case basis for any reason, at the discretion of administrators and under any conditions for any user.

 Rules on conduct relate directly to the site and its forms of communication.
-We cannot guarantee judicial action for issues forming outside of the site itself.
-With this in mind, we advise that you use the site’s built-in PM system and payment system to conduct business unless you know the user personally.
-This allows us to easily review and confirm private messages and payment statuses in the event of a conflict, should one arise.
+We cannot guarantee administrative action for issues forming outside of the site itself.
+With this in mind, we recommend using the site's built-in PM system and free on-site payment system (PayPal) to conduct business unless you know the user personally.
+This allows us to easily review and confirm private messages and payment statuses in the event of a conflict.

-Punishments for breaking Conduct rules are based on severity and repeat offenses and are always at the final verdict of the administrators.
+Punishments for breaking Conduct rules are based on severity, and repeat offenses and are at the final verdict of administrators.

-Downvoting a large amount of auctions with no semblance of judgement or care may result in your voting privileges being silently suspended.
+- Downvoting a large number of auctions with no semblance of judgement or care may result in your voting privileges being silently suspended.